EU unveils Indo-Pacific strategy in response to US-led pact | DW | 16.09.2021

 A day after the United States, UK and Australia unveiled a new tri-lateral defense pact for the Indo-Pacific, the European Union announced its own strategy to boost political and defense ties in the region.

-EU foreign policy chief Josep Borrell said Thursday that Brussels had not been consulted on the "AUKUS" pact
+EU foreign policy chief Josep Borrell said Thursday that Brussels had not been consulted on the pact, which has been dubbed "AUKUS."

 "We regret not having being informed, not having been part of these talks," Borrell said Thursday.